nf-core/bamtofastq/docs/usage.md

 ### `--chr` (optional)

 Use to only obtain reads mapping to a specific chromosome or region.
-> It is important to specify the chromsome or region name **exactly** as set in the bam file.
+> It is important to specify the chromosome or region name **exactly** as set in the bam file.
 Otherwise no reads may be extracted!

 For example: